gauravinthevalley/gatsby-demo-blog-code/src/pages/2018-01-04-renaming-r-column-in-matrix/index.md

 ---
-path: "/renaming-matrix-column-in-r"
+path: "/naming-matrix-column-in-r"
 date: "2018-04-01"
 title: "Naming Matrix Rows and Columns in R"
-tags: ['R', 'matrix', 'programming', 'kathmandu valley', 'ranipokhari', 'gahanapokhari']
+tags: ['R', 'matrix', 'programming', 'kathmandu valley', 'ranipokhari', 'gahanapokhari', 'khhichapokhari', 'panipokhari', 'koteshwore', 'battisputali', 'kalanki', 'chakrapath']
 excerpt: "I'm brand new to R. In my quest to become fluent in the statistics aspect of Machine Learning this year, I've ventured toward learning R in all its glory.
 As a part of that venture, I bumped into how one could actually give names to rows and columns in R's matrix."
 ---